gvwilson/sensibleadventures/bookster/bookster.md

 "Good afternoon, *sra*."

 The captain returned the salute sharply.
-He was stocky and broad-shouldered, older than Erileine's paere but younger than Papaere Vurt.
-What was left of his close-cropped hair was shot through with gray, and the wrinkles at the corners of his eyes had been etched by the sun and endless, patient argument.
+He was stocky and broad-shouldered, somewhere in age between Erileine's father and grandfather.
+What was left of his close-cropped hair was shot through with gray, and the wrinkles at the corners of his eyes had been etched by the sun and the endless, patient arguments it took to rule, even a domain as small as the flying mountain.

-The man beside him was taller and lighter, with blue-gray eyes and a neat mustache.
-His high-collared knee-length jacket and trousers were simply cut, but absorbed the light in a way that hinted at expensive fabric and fine tailoring, and the lines on his face had been put there by a lifetime of smiling.
+The man beside him was a head taller, with white teeth and a neat mustache.
+His knee-length jacket and trousers were simply cut, but absorbed the light in a way that hinted at expensive fabric and fine tailoring, and the lines on his face had been put there by a lifetime of smiles like the one he was wearing.

 The captain gestured at the paintings.
-"I was just asking Klaues what he thought the odds were that the next captain would have to hang pictures of Gandan Berth and Mau Ngapcha up there some day.
+"I was just asking Klaues what he thought the odds were that the next captain would have to hang pictures of Gandan Berth and Mau Ngapcha up there some day to remind us of what they looked like.
 Any thoughts on that, bosun?"

 "None, *sra*," Uyves said.
 "Afternoon, Klaues.
 Been arrested lately?"